Doxuno

 Rent Control & Stabilization

-Cities like New York City, San Francisco, Los Angeles, and Washington D.C. have rent control or rent stabilization laws that limit how much rent can be raised annually.
-If your property is in one of these jurisdictions, you must comply with local ordinances in addition to your lease terms.
+U.S. cities like New York City, San Francisco, Los Angeles, and Washington D.C. have rent control or rent stabilization laws that limit how much rent can be raised annually.
+If your American property is in one of these jurisdictions, you must comply with local ordinances in addition to your lease terms.

 Frequently Asked Questions